If you’re like me, you regularly look at scraps or expired food and hope there are uses for it.

 In some cases, spoiled food is just trash, but sometimes there are useful ways to save these items from a premature end!
 So below you’ll find 12 food items that are easy to extend the life of.

-You might be wondering how you could possibly use cream that has soured and separated, but you totally can!
-Did you know that historically, butter was made from spoiled cream?
+You might be wondering how you could possibly use cream that has passed its expiry date, but you totally can!
+Did you know that historically, butter was made from cream that had gone sour?
 The fat solids in the cream would stay intact and once the cream was processed properly, the sour whey would be poured off.
 This left behind a sweet, creamy butter that tastes anything but spoiled!
+Of course, these days, we pasteurize our cream and can’t naturally ferment it the same way.
+But you might still be able to make amazing butter from your expired cream!
 Don’t believe me?
 Try it yourself!
 Here’s my tutorial on how to make homemade butter from expired cream.

 2. Vegetable scraps